 With reference to the EPSRP Guidelines and, more precisely, to the interpretation of split recommendations per Board request, the Working Group advises the ccNSO Council to recommend to the ICANN Board that in the event there are different outcomes from the upper and lower case evaluations, the evaluation of the lower case shall prevail, and that possible measures to mitigate risk confusion should be enforced at the registry level as the appropriate organsation to serve local community needs.
 See the revised Guidelines (Annex 2).

-As a secondary additional recommendation, the ccNSO Council is recommended to urge the SSAC to contribute substantively to the Working Group – either by joining it, or by arranging dialogue in order to reach consensus on the issues.
-The Working Group believes this should be feasible and that through cross-community collaboration and dialogue, consensus can be reached and a better policy outcome will be achieved.

 The Working Group would like to thank all those who participated in the exercise of refining the existing EPSRP guidelines that are part of an extremely complex area of the TLD landscape.

 As ALAC stated in their comment, the proposed, revised guidelines are intended to support linguistic diversity as well as mitigating potential end-user confusion.

-The recommendation paper, Annex 3, underlines that confusing similarity principles and rules should be applied consistently throughout the TLD space.

-The Working Group concludes that while the work to review the EPSRP guidelines is completed, it is clear that further work is required to build cross-community consensus with SSAC and recommends the ccNSO Council to encourage members of the ICANN community to participate constructively in consensus-building before a final recommendation is submitted to the ICANN Board.
+The recommendation paper, Annex 3, underlines that confusing similarity principles and rules should be applied consistently throughout the TLD space.On the basis of what stated above, the Working Group concludes that the work to review the EPSRP guidelines is completed and, taking into consideration the comments received and what has already been implemented in the gTLD domain space - with the approval of the ICANN Board, its recommendations are logical, pragmatic and duly substantiated.
+Therefore, the Working Group recommends to the ccNSO Council to submit this Final Report to the ICANN Board for approval and, in addition, to encourage the ICANN community to participate constructively in consensus-building for its support.

 Annex 1 - Working Group Members